Tyler Graham

-Career
+Amateur career

 Graham went to Charles M. Russell High School in Great Falls, Montana.
 He attended Oregon State University, where he played college baseball for the Oregon State Beavers baseball team, competing in the Pacific-10 Conference.
-Graham was drafted by the Chicago Cubs in the 14th round (430th overall) of the 2005 Major League Baseball Draft following his junior season at Oregon State, but he opted not to sign, returning to Oregon State for his senior season.
+Graham was drafted by the Chicago Cubs in the 14th round (430th overall) of the 2005 Major League Baseball draft following his junior season at Oregon State, but he opted not to sign, returning to Oregon State for his senior season.

 In 2006, Oregon State won the College World Series, and Graham made the final out in center field on a fly ball to close out the deciding game three.

+Professional career

+San Francisco Giants

-The Giants drafted Graham in the 19th round (566th overall) of the 2006 Major League Baseball Draft following his senior season, and he signed.
+The San Francisco Giants drafted Graham in the 19th round (566th overall) of the 2006 Major League Baseball draft following his senior season, and he signed.

 With the Fresno Grizzlies of the Triple-A Pacific Coast League, Graham set a team record with 60 stolen bases in 2011.
-The Giants added him to the 40 man roster to protect him from the Rule 5 draft after the 2011 season.
+The Giants added him to the 40-man roster to protect him from the Rule 5 draft after the 2011 season.